 Some of the activities of the Environmental Justice Task Group include promoting recycling, participating in the annual Cuyahoga River clean up day, organizing and educating against fracking and supporting the work of our congregation’s Green Sanctuary Team.
 What else would you like to see our congregation do to promote environmental justice?
-If you have an idea, Andrew would be happy to hear from you.
+If you have an idea, Mary Lou would be happy to hear from you.

 Hunger and Economic Justice Task Group